Poppaea Sabina: Marriage to Nero and Empress of Rome

-Tacitus depicts Poppaea as inducing Nero to murder his mother, Agrippina, in 59 AD so that she could marry him.
-Modern scholars, though, question the reliability of this story as Nero did not marry Poppaea until 62 AD and point to Suetonius's dating of the divorce from Otho.
-Some modern historians theorize that Nero's decision to kill Agrippina was prompted by her plotting to set Gaius Rubellius Plautus (Nero's maternal second cousin) on the throne rather than as a result of Poppaea's scheming.
+Tacitus depicts Poppaea as inducing Nero to murder his mother Agrippina in 59 AD so that she could marry him.
+Modern scholars, however, question the reliability of this story as Nero did not marry Poppaea until 62 AD and point to Suetonius's dating of her divorce from Otho.
+Some modern historians theorize that Nero's decision to kill Agrippina was prompted by her plot to set Gaius Rubellius Plautus (Nero's maternal second cousin) on the throne, rather than by Poppaea's scheming.

 With Agrippina gone, Poppaea pressured Nero to divorce and later execute his first wife and stepsister, Claudia Octavia, in order to marry her.
-Octavia was initially exiled to Campania, coincidentally the same general geographic area that Pompeii, Poppaea's place of birth, is located.
-She was then imprisoned on the island of Pandateria, a common sentence for members of the imperial family who fell from favor because of a charge of adultery.

-During his eight-year marriage to Claudia Octavia, Nero fathered no children, and in AD 62, Poppaea became pregnant.
-When this happened, Nero divorced Octavia, claimed she was barren, and married Poppaea 12 days after the divorce.
-She bore Nero one daughter, Claudia Augusta, born on 21 January 63, who died at four months of age.
-At the birth of Claudia, Nero honoured mother and child with the title of Augusta.
+During his eight-year marriage to Octavia Nero fathered no children, but in 62 AD Poppaea became pregnant.
+When this happened, Nero claimed Octavia was barren, divorced her, and married Poppaea twelve days later.
+Octavia was initially exiled to Campania, then imprisoned on the island of Pandateria — a common sentence for members of the imperial family who fell from favor because of a charge of adultery.
+Poppaea's child, Claudia, was born on 21 January 63, and Nero marked the occasion by granting both mother and daughter the title of Augusta.
+Claudia died in May of the same year.

 Tacitus and Suetonius portray Poppaea as an ambitious and ruthless schemer.
-The Jewish historian Josephus paints a different picture.
-He calls Poppaea a worshipper of the God of Israel and writes that she urged Nero to show compassion to the Jewish people.
+Michael Grant is cautious about accepting this assessment, especially since Tacitus's account of Poppaea's character contains "suspiciously strong verbal and stylistic echoes" of Sallust's description of Sempronia, a participant in the Catilinarian conspiracy, and hence may be literary emulation instead of accurate reportage.
+Grant goes on to say that, apart from descriptions of her plotting, the ancient historians give few details about Poppaea; it can be gleaned that she was slightly older than Nero, had amber-colored hair which Nero praised in a poem, was supposed to have invented a popular face cream, consulted astrologers, and provided patronage to Jews.
+The Jewish historian Josephus calls Poppaea a worshipper of the God of Israel and writes that she urged Nero to show compassion to the Jewish people.
 In one account, Josephus shows how Poppaea advocated for the Jewish priests when an issue was brought before Nero by Herod Agrippa II, who was the Tetrarch of Jerusalem, concerning a wall that was built blocking Agrippa's view of the temple.
 She convinced Nero to not order the Jewish priests to tear down the wall and to leave the temple as is.
 However, in 64, Poppaea secured the position of procurator of Judaea for Gessius Florus, her friend's husband, who was harmful to the Jews.